 The Smuggling Nun Story

-Smuggling Nun founder Maura Clare first read about poitín as a teenager.
-At the time her cousin, a Franciscan nun from County Clare, happened to be planning a trip back to the homeland.
-When Sister Mary offered to bring back a souveneir.
-Maura mentioned her curiosity about Ireland’s ancient distilled spirit.
-Sister Mary hunted down some poitín and smuggled it back to the U.S. in a holy water bottle.
+When Smuggling Nun creator Maura Clare first read about poitín in her late teens, she was immediately intrigued.
+It so happened that her cousin, Sister Mary (a Franciscan nun from County Clare), was heading home for a visit.
+When Maura mentioned her curiosity about Ireland’s ancient distilled spirit, Sister Mary became determined to procure a sample.
+She not only hunted down the poitín, which was illegal at the time, she smuggled it back to the U.S. in a holy water bottle.

-Years later, when Maura began the pursuit of poitín making in earnest, a friend of a friend made a quiet introduction to a retired bootlegger-farmer in the Glens of Antrim, whose poitín recipe originated with the famous Michael McIlhatton.
+Years later, when Maura began the pursuit of poitín making in earnest, a friend of a friend made a quiet introduction to a retired bootlegger-farmer in the Glens of Antrim, whose poitín-making methods originated with the famous Michael McIlhatton.

-The SmugNun consistently, dramatically ranks above and beyond other brands in blind taste tests.
+In blind taste tests, the SmugNun consistently, dramatically ranks above and beyond other Irish poitíns.